scholarslab/praxis/tutorials/bash/index.md

 environment dominated by windows, cusrors, buttons, and other GUI pleasantries.
-Really, though, these graphical features are often just façades for functionality that can be achieved with more flexibility and speed by typing commands into the terminal.
+Really, though, these graphical features are often just façades for functionality that can be achieved with more flexibility and speed by typing commands directly into the terminal.
 For a programmer, a day's work is dominated by a fairly small set of core activities - editing text files, creating and organizing directories, and traversing the file system to access different resources.
-Even though the _content_ of these activities can be really complex - like, the content of the code that gets typed into the text files - the suite of utility tasks that surround and support software development is relatively simple, and highly suited to a command line mode of interaction.
+Even though the _content_ of these activities can be really complex - say, the content of the code that gets typed into the text files - the suite of utility tasks that surround and support software development is relatively simple, and highly suited to a keyboard-centric mode of interaction.

 Getting comfy on the command line is a bit like learning to drive a stick shift.
 At first, it can seem sort of ridiculous and obtuse.
 If